gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/capture-features.rst

             .show()
     }

-    fun startGiniPayBankSDKForImportedFile(importedFileIntent: Intent) {
+    fun startGiniBankSDKForImportedFile(importedFileIntent: Intent) {
         // Configure capture first
         configureCapture();

         fileImportCancellationToken =
-            GiniPayBank.startCaptureFlowForIntent(captureImportLauncher, this, importedFileIntent)
+            GiniBank.startCaptureFlowForIntent(captureImportLauncher, this, importedFileIntent)
     }

 Component API
 ^^^^^^^^^^^^^

-When using the Component API you need to create a ``Document`` from the intent using ``GiniPayBank.createDocumentForImportedFiles()`` and then continue either to the ``ReviewFragmentCompat``, ``MultiPageReviewFragment`` or ``AnalysisFragmentCompat``:
+When using the Component API you need to create a ``Document`` from the intent using ``GiniBank.createDocumentForImportedFiles()`` and then continue either to the ``ReviewFragmentCompat``, ``MultiPageReviewFragment`` or ``AnalysisFragmentCompat``:

 .. code-block:: java

-    fun startGiniPayBankSDKForImportedFile(importedFileIntent: Intent) {
+    fun startGiniBankSDKForImportedFile(importedFileIntent: Intent) {
-        GiniPayBank.createDocumentForImportedFiles(importedFileIntent, this, object : AsyncCallback<Document, ImportedFileValidationException> {
+        GiniBank.createDocumentForImportedFiles(importedFileIntent, this, object : AsyncCallback<Document, ImportedFileValidationException> {
             override fun onSuccess(result: Document) {
                 if (result.isReviewable) {
                     // If you have enabled capturing documents with multiple pages: